It’s been a while…

 The truth is that at some point around 2010/2011 I realised the hopeless position I was in.
 See, I’m no economist and I’ll try not to pretend to be, but it does not take an economist to realise that working for agencies is not a long-term viable option in a globalising world with increasing downward pressure in the bulk market.
 I had convinced myself I was in a good upper-middle ground, working for agencies at low double-digit word rates, but some of my agency clients were starting to “go bad” – asking for rates lower than what I’d started on back in 2006 (€0.06 and €0.07 per word).
 I love to spot patterns and make predictions about what might happen next.
 I then try to make that prediction work to my advantage.

 Many people will try to tell you the world is not black and white, but shades of grey.
 They’re often right.
 But sometimes you have to realise that charcoal is turning black and light grey is turning white.
 In an increasingly globalised world, translation at the bottom end is getting cheaper.
 At the other end, however, it’s getting more expensive.
 And that’s where I wanted to be.
+I realised I needed to change something to succeed.
+Hell, I needed to change something to survive.
 Everything since that realisation has been about getting me where I am now.

-I hate that I have to say this, so I apologise in advance: I’ve been plagiarised a lot, and English Rose Berlin is very personal to me (i.e. it won’t even have the same results for you).
+I hate that I have to say this, so I apologise in advance: I’ve been plagiarised a lot, often by people I know personally and who I’ve actively tried to help.
+English Rose Berlin is very personal to me (i.e. it won’t even have the same results for you).
 If anyone plagiarises me again I will shame them on social media and set a scary German lawyer on them.
 Also note that rephrasing the same idea still counts as plagiarism – even in a court of law.

 By March 2013 something had clicked and the rebranding was paying off.
 Suddenly I was experiencing high demand, even at my much higher rates.
 It felt like something amazing was happening nearly every day.
 Everyday fireworks.
 This has continued to today and I’m still increasing my rates and figuring out other ways how to deal with the demand.
 That’s actually the inspiration behind my upcoming presentation at BP15: Work those (supply and demand) curves!